-- Participation in Physical Education classes or Upper School Recreation is compulsory.
+- Participation in Physical Education classes is compulsory.

 - Only medical grounds can be accepted as legitimate reasons for absence or non-participation.

-- Students who arrive late to school must sign in at Student Services.
+- Students who arrive late to school must sign in at Student Central.

 - Persistent lateness and unsatisfactory reasons will result in Detention.

-- Students who are absent on the day of a school social event (river cruise, school ball, dinner dance, socials etc) will not normally be permitted to attend the event.
-In circumstances where the absence is unavoidable, parents must contact the relevant Year Coordinator to seek permission for their son/daughter to attend the social event.
+- Students who are absent on the day of a school social event (river cruise, school ball, dinner dance, socials etc.) will not normally be permitted to attend the event.
+In circumstances where the absence is unavoidable, parents must contact the relevant House Leader to seek permission for their son/daughter to attend the social event.

 Students Absent From School for an Extended Period Due To Sickness or Injury

 For less than a week: the student is responsible for arranging work from the class teacher.
-For more than a week: the parent or guardian should contact the Year Coordinator who may arrange for work from teachers.
+For more than a week: the parent or guardian should contact the House Leader who may arrange for work from teachers.
 Work can be collected from Reception.